 Solution

-For the artists to begin the process, reference material needed to be sent over from individuals in the office.
+For the to begin the process, reference material needed to be sent over from individuals in the office.
 This material included a diagram of the office layout, images from a 360° camera, and a video walkthrough.
 The 360° images really helped in understanding the office layout as well as capturing smaller details, and the video proved useful in displaying how each room connected to the next.

 After receiving the reference materials and brainstorming with Stephanie, David created a basic 4k, 16 tile texture atlas to work from.
 He imported the images of the office layout into Unity and used tiles with snapping to create the floor with a grid of planes.
 Next, he did the same thing for the walls and assigned them a place on the texture map.
 It was important that everything tiled perfectly and lined up.
 This also allowed the artists to use one material for the whole environment.
 After, he saved a new scene, a basic sand island that fit the simple layout that would be the base for Futurus Bay.
 David then continued building out major forms of the office environment, focusing on props and structures.
 As he added more detail, he had to revise and correct scaling and placement of items in the office.
 Once the office was at a good enough place to be brought into AltspaceVR, he began tweaking, correcting, and placing props.
 AltspaceVR provided packs for games and props that helped fill in some decoration.
 Their effects were nice as well allowing him to even to create a sunbeam through a window.
 He created a decent lighting setup and then iterated as he went along so that everything was well-lit and cohesive.